This blog was updated in April 2026

 Making the Right Choice for Your Team

 There’s no one-size-fits-all answer to which plan is best; it depends on your company’s budget, employee preferences, and how much flexibility you want to offer.
 The right insurance broker can walk you through your options, compare costs, and ensure you choose a plan that meets your business goals.
+While the differences in the plans may look simple on the surface, determining how they will affect your budget and your employees isn’t always as obvious.
+Working with an expert can help you understand how these plans work in more detail.

 Choosing the right health plan is an important decision for both you and your employees.
 J.C.
 Lewis Insurance Services has decades of experience helping businesses in Arizona find affordable, comprehensive health insurance plans that meet their unique needs.
 Call 707-978-2359 or visit jclis.com to explore the best options for your employees today.